lawnjelly/Misc/Batching/gles2_batching.md

 ## Solution

 Inside the renderer, each primitive is effectively stored in a 'command', and one or several commands are stored in an 'item' (which in many cases equates to a node).
-Items can contain different transforms (where the primitives should be drawn on the screen), but commands all are placed using the transform of their container item:
+Items can contain different transforms (whereabouts the primitives should be drawn on the screen), but commands all are placed using the transform of their container item:

 PIC